Nissan as a Community Member

 Plant Tours (Japan)

+Our plants strive to become a place that are loved and trusted by the local community, and value engagement with people in the community.
 Nissan welcome visitors to join factory tours throughout the year.
-In July 2020, we started an online plant tour trial using a video conferencing system in order to somehow convey monozukuri onsite to children.
-By moving the tours to an online program, areas that were not open to the public during regular plant tours can now be viewed through cameras, and elementary schools in distant areas that previously found it difficult to visit our factories can now participate.
+In July 2020, we started an online plant tour using a video conferencing system in order to somehow convey monozukuri experience to children.
+Online plant tour enables us to show the areas through cameras, which were not open to the public during regular plant tours, and invite elementary school children living in distant areas.

 To Nissan Monozukuri (JAPANESE ONLY)